-We have successfully completed two clinical trials of AM-111 that demonstrated its favorable safety profile and efficacy in treating ASNHL.
+We have completed three clinical trials of Sonsuvi[®] that demonstrated its favorable safety profile and efficacy in treating more severe types of ASNHL.
 We have benefited several times from engaging in a protocol assistance procedure with the EMA and exchanges with the FDA.
 The design of our pivotal Phase 3 clinical trials was based on the outcomes from our Phase 2 clinical trial and our discussions with the EMA and FDA.
-We initiated two pivotal Phase 3 trials in the treatment of idiopathic sudden sensorineural hearing loss, titled HEALOS and ASSENT.
-HEALOS enrolled patients in Europe and Asia and ASSENT has enrolled patients in the U.S., Canada and South Korea.